| |

 frequencies below 720kHz and above 740kHz

-with a sampling frequency of 2MHz.
+with a sampling frequency of 2MSamples/sec.

 Our DSP takes 1 clk cycle for addition and

-5 clk cycles for multiplication (assume other
+5 clk cycles for (complex) multiplication (assume other

 operations are zero cost).
-This DSP is available

 - Sketch the filter specifications.
 What